danthedeckie/never-f5/README.md

 Since it's sometimes nice to have state in web apps or pages (who knew, right) there's a couple of callbacks you can add to your page: `window._autoreload_save` and `window._autoreload_load`, which you can use to save and reload your state to local storage or whatever before and after reloads.
+If you want to do more complex stuff, you can specify your own javascript file to append on to `!` files.